Get in Touch

 Currently supervising or coordinating the work of others, either formally or informally, or preparing to transition into a managerial role.

-– Possess a basic understanding of the organization’s structure and team responsibilities.
+– Possess a foundational understanding of the organization’s structure and team responsibilities.

 – Demonstrate a willingness to engage in discussions, practical exercises, and role simulations.